Madia Law Represents Victims of Sexual Harassment

 What is Sexual Harassment?

 Sexual harassment includes inappropriate comments or touching – that’s called a hostile work environment.
-It can also include unwanted sexual advances, Both Minnesota and federal anti-discrimination statutes prevent hostile work environment type sexual harassment.
+It can also include unwanted sexual advances.
+Minnesota, Wisconsin, and federal anti-discrimination statutes prevent hostile work environment type sexual harassment.
 You have the right to come to work and do your job without fear of being sexually harassed by your managers, supervisors, co-workers, or peers.

 Sexual harassment also occurs when managers or supervisors offer promotions, raises, or other work benefits in exchange for sexual favors.
 This is called quid pro quo – or something for something – sexual harassment discrimination.
 Minnesota and federal laws guarantee that you have the right to do your job without propositions for sexual favors by your supervisors.

 You should also know that you are protected from retaliation by your employer if you report sexual harassment.
-It is illegal under Minnesota and federal statutes for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report sexual harassment.
+It is illegal under Minnesota, Wisconsin, and federal statutes for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report sexual harassment.

 You May Be Entitled to Back Pay, Front Pay, Punitive Damages, and Attorney Fees